hendricius/the-bread-code/basics/common-problems-faq.md

 of the crust can be a little black.
 There is still debate going on whether acrylamides are dangerous for humans or not. `TODO` - add some sources.

+Another test to conduct is that your bread should sound hollow from the inside when knocking on the bread.
+When it is hollow it means the dough created bubbles and the sound can freely pass through the inside.

+You can also use a thermometer and measure the temperature inside of the bread.
+Make sure you stick the thermometer right in the center of the dough at the thickest part.
+That's the part which takes the longest to fully bake.
+It's ready to be removed from the oven at 95 degrees celsius.

 #### What is a good ratio of salt in the bread?